Revelation 2 – 3

 Sardis: Dead Protestantism

 The Reformers.
-There is an Old Testament type of the reformers in the person of Jehu.
+There is an Old Testament type of the Reformers in the person of Jehu.
 God used Jehu to break the power of Jezebel and her daughter Athaliah.
 Jehu was raised up by God to deal with the whole house of Ahab, including his wife and daughter.
 In a similar way, the Reformation began as a work of God.
 But Jehu used fleshly means to break that power, just as the Reformers later set up national churches to gain the protection of the secular powers from the persecution of Rome.
 This was the downfall of the Reformation, and it resulted in spiritual deadness.

 CHAPTER 3